YahiaMohamed90/GoViolin/README.md

 * Harmonic and Melodic Minor scales
 * Arpeggios
 * A set of two part scale duet melodies by Franz Wohlfahrt

+i have an problem when im running a jenkins as a container using docker-client